Time (2020 film)

-Time is an Academy Award-nominated 2020 American documentary film produced and directed by Garrett Bradley.
-It follows Sibil Fox Richardson, fighting for the release of her husband, Rob, who was serving a 60-year prison sentence for engaging in an armed bank robbery.
+Time is a 2020 American documentary film produced and directed by Garrett Bradley.
+It follows Sibil Fox Richardson and her fight for the release of her husband, Rob, who was serving a 60-year prison sentence for engaging in an armed bank robbery.

-Sibil Fox served three and a half years for her role in the armed robbery.
-Louisiana Governor John Bel Edwards granted Rob clemency in 2018 after serving 21 years in prison for his crimes.

 The film had its world premiere at the Sundance Film Festival on January 25, 2020, where Bradley won the US Documentary Directing Award, the first African-American woman to do so.
 It was released theatrically on October 9, 2020, and digitally on Amazon Prime Video on October 16, 2020 by Amazon Studios.
-Although the film was nominated for Best Documentary Feature at the 93rd Academy Awards, it became one of the few documentary films to ever sweep "The Big Four" critics awards (LA, NBR, NY, NSFC).
+In addition to being nominated for Best Documentary Feature at the 93rd Academy Awards, it was also one of the few documentary films to ever sweep "The Big Four" critics awards (LA, NBR, NY, NSFC).

 Synopsis

 The film follows Sibil Fox Richardson (also known as Fox Rich), an entrepreneur, self-described abolitionist, author, and mother of six, as she fights for the release of her husband, Rob, serving a 60-year prison sentence in the Louisiana State Penitentiary for his participation in an armed bank robbery.
-Rich served three and a half years for her role in the robbery while Rob was granted clemency in 2018.
+Rich served three and a half years for her role in the robbery while Rob was granted clemency by then-Louisiana governor John Bel Edwards in 2018 after he served 21 years in prison.
 The film combines original footage with home videos.